Hossein558/asdasdasdasdasd/README.md

 ./mvnw clean package -DskipTests
 ```

-This will generate a JAR file in the `target/` directory (e.g., `persian-calendar-plugin-10.3.24.jar`).
+This will generate a JAR file in the `target/` directory (e.g., `persian-calendar-plugin-10.4.12.jar`).

 ### Installation on Jira Server
 1. Copy the generated JAR file to the Jira plugins directory on your server:
     ```bash
     scp target/persian-calendar-plugin-x.x.x.jar root@your-jira-server:/var/atlassian/application-data/jira/plugins/installed-plugins/
     ```
-2. Restart the Jira service to load the new plugin (hot-reloading might not work for all changes):
+2. Restart the Jira service to load the new plugin:
     ```bash
     /opt/atlassian/jira/bin/stop-jira.sh
     sleep 5